mikeperry-tor/vanguards/README_SECURITY.md

 RST injection, and will resume circuits via other Snowflake bridges even if blocked from its current ones mid-connection, this makes it an ideal solution to confirmation attacks where an adversary tries to block access to Tor and then see if your service goes down.
-Unfortunately, Snowflake does not have traffic analysis defenses like obfs4,
+While it does do traffic splitting, Snowflake does not padding defenses like obfs4,
 [nor do you get any benefit](https://lists.torproject.org/pipermail/tor-dev/2020-January/014127.html) from running a Snowflake bridge concurrent with your service.
 Additionally, Snowflake bridges may not be extremely high capacity, and may still be somewhat scarce.